qossmic/deptrac-src/docs/extending_deptrac.md

 cause a dependency, add it to `Dependency\DependencyListInterface`.
 For inspiration, you can take a look at the default Deptrac emitters in the `\Deptrac\DefaultBehavior\Dependency` namespace.
-Once you have your emitter, don't forget to register it in your `deptrac.config.php` file:
+Once you have your emitter, don't forget to register it in your `deptrac.php` file:

 ```php
 return static function (DeptracConfig $config, ContainerConfigurator $containerConfigurator): void {